 Sharm El-Sheikh, a beautiful Egyptian city which is located on the southern part of the Sinai Peninsula.
 The city and holiday resort is an important center for the tourism industry in Egypt, drawing many global conferences and diplomatic agreements.

-There are many things you can do to enjoy your unforgettable time in Sharm El Sheikh.
-The city is the home of the most magnificent landscape in the Sinai Peninsula and the Red Sea.
-You can spend the day enjoying the sunbathing in one of the best beaches in the world, exploring the local culture wandering in the old city, or hiking in Mount Sinai or starting a deep-sea adventure and discovering underwater treasures in many diving sites, especially in Ras Muhammad.
-There are also many historical treasures in the area such as the Monastery of Saint Catherine located at the foot of a mountain.
-Sinai
+There are many activities and things to do in Sharm El Sheikh.
+The city is the home of the most magnificent landscape in the Sinai Peninsula that offers a variety of Sharm El Sheikh Day Tours to enjoy the Red Sea.
+You can spend the day enjoying the sunbathing in one of the best beaches in the world, exploring the local culture wandering in the old city, or hiking during Mount Sinai tours from Cairo or as part of Sharm El Sheikh excursions, or starting a deep-sea adventure and discovering underwater treasures in many diving and snorkeling sites where daily Snorkeling Trips from Sharm El Sheikh are organized, especially in Ras Muhammad.
+There are also many historical treasures in the area that can be explored through Mount Sinai and St. Catherine's Monastery tour from Sharm El Sheikh, the Monastery of Saint Catherine located at the foot of Mount Sinai.